Anujverma89/cheetsheets/dart.md

 * We can add escape sequence in string.
 * Concatination of string can be done using `s1+s2` that is using + operator.
 * Raw string in a dart is string whose escape sequence are not processed they remain same. `"Hello brother\n`.

+###### Runes in dart :
+* They represent the unicode value corresponding to character.
+* The value that represent a character in unicode is runes.

 ```dart
 // types in dart